esysberlin/esys-thingsboard-client/README.md

 # esys-thingsboard-client

-HTTP and Mqtt Api client for C# .Net Standard 2.0
+HTTP and MQTT Api client for C# .Net Standard 2.0